 Single text approach

-The main reading lessons follow a three-lesson approach designed to specifically support the learning needs of our children.
-Additional reading lessons are also taught throughout the week to practice key skills, the subject matter of these lessons is primarily focused on supporting wider curriculum knowledge through the use of non-fiction texts and building the children’s knowledge of poetry.
+The core reading lessons follow a three-lesson approach designed to specifically support the learning needs of our children.
+Additional reading lessons are also taught throughout the week to practise key skills with the subject matter of these lessons being primarily focused on supporting wider curriculum knowledge through the use of non-fiction texts or on building the children’s knowledge of poetry.

 The reading model used within lessons promotes the understanding of the mechanics of reading through five main steps: